-The separate businesses within the Group have a reward philosophy that are intended to enable them each to attract retain and motivate the people they need to deliver their objectives, are competitive in relevant markets, linked to the achievement of corporate objectives and follow the principles of being simple, objective and fair.
+The separate businesses within the Group have a reward philosophy that would enable them each to attract. retain and motivate the people they need to deliver their objectives, are competitive in relevant markets, linked to the achievement of corporate objectives and follow the principles of being simple, objective and fair.
+Following Separation, supervision of these matters is carried on within each business.